-Soft puppy beds offer a great chew toy for many puppies.
+Some puppies see a soft bed as a big chew toy.
 If your puppy finds their bed better than toys for chewing, you might consider a chew-proof elevated bed.

 Collar and Leash

-Buying a collar and leash isn’t rocket science, but they are vital materials to have around if you own a puppy.
+Buying a collar and leash is vital if you own a puppy.

 When it comes to leashes, a flat, nylon leash is a good starter.
 Nylons are washable and come in many different colors to complement your puppy’s fur or match the season.

-It is a commonly known fact that puppies love to chew - and nothing is off limits!
-While you probably won’t be able to stop your puppy from chewing, giving them chew toys minimizes the damage they do to your home.
+It is a commonly known fact that puppies love to chew - and nothing is off-limits!
+While you probably won’t be able to stop your puppy from chewing, giving them chew toys scratches the itch a little and minimizes the damage they do to your home.